Welcome to MAP Protocol

 MAP Protocol has refactored light clients technology with ZK-proof, which further improves light client verification efficiency while keeping the whole verification process peer-to-peer without trusting any third party.

-Toward a truly interoperable future: Omnichain and fully on-chain
+Toward a truly interoperable future: Bitcoin ecosystem and beyond

 Today, most interoperability solutions only emphasize asset cross-chain transactions.
-However, a truly interoperable Web3 future extends beyond that — it's a future where dApp operations including transactions, data storage, and computing are performed on the blockchain and are interoperable across different chains, giving users full control over their data and privacy.
+However, a truly interoperable Web3 future extends beyond that — it's a future where dApp operations including transactions, data storage, and computing are performed on the blockchain and are interoperable across not just EVM ecosystems but also the Bitcoin ecosystem giving users full control over their data and privacy.

 MAP Protocol paves the way for this truly interoperable Web3 future.
-Through MAP Protocol, developers can seamlessly integrate various blockchain components, enabling the construction of apps where all operations are on-chain.
-This provides users with complete control over their data and assets across multiple chains.
+Through MAP Protocol, developers can seamlessly integrate various Bitcoin L2 components, enabling the construction of Bitcoin L2 appsand customizable Bitcoin L2 solutions.
+This provides users with complete control over their data and assets across the whole blockchain ecosystem.

 MAP Protocol today

-The latest MAP Relay Chain statistics (Data Source: MAPO explorer)
+The latest Bitcoin L2 · MAP Protocol stats (Data Source: MAPO explorer)

 TOTAL MAPO STAKED